apoorvm884-netizen/lanxgrowindia/extensions/sheets-tracking-connector/README.md

 - Journey start: the first moving ping after startup or a completed journey.
 - Journey end: the first ping confirming stationary time has reached `JOURNEY_END_MINUTES` (default 10).
-- Pings are serialized before sheet writes.
+- Pings are serialized before writes and receive a stable `Ping_ID`.
   Out-of-order pings do not mutate journey state.
 On restart, state is rebuilt from `Raw_Pings`.

 ## Safe integration